Definitions and Examples of big, large, huge

-- 1Big is a general term that describes something that is larger than average.
+- 1Big is a general term that describes something of considerable size or intensity.

-- 2Large is a more specific term that describes something that is considerable or relatively great in size or capacity.
+- 2Large is a more specific term that describes something of considerable or relatively great size, extent, or capacity.

-- 3Huge is an extreme term that describes something that is extremely large or of immense size or quantity.
+- 3Huge is an even more extreme term that describes something extremely large or enormous.

 Effective Usage of big, large, huge

-- 2Describe Objects: Use big, large, and huge to describe objects such as buildings, animals, and vehicles.
+- 1Describing Objects: Use big, large, and huge to describe the size of objects.

-- 3Compare and Contrast: Use these antonyms to compare and contrast different sizes of objects.
+- 2Comparing Sizes: Use these antonyms to compare the sizes of different objects.

 - 3Expressing Emphasis: Use huge to emphasize the size of something.